Wallace92/CatchBall/README.md

 </p>
   <p>
    <li> <h2> LevelChanger and Level Easy/Mediumn/Hard scenes </h2></li>
   <li>After start game button pressed the menu scenes is unloaded and LevelChanger (<b>LevelChangerController.cs</b>) loaded.
 The player can choose between three different difficulty levels Easy/Medium/Hard which load appropriate scenes and scripts controllers (<b>LevelEasyController.cs</b>, <b>LevelMediumController.cs</b>, <b>LevelHardController.cs</b>) correspondingly.
 Each level is a prefab (sprites + text) spawned by this controllers.
-All prefabs can also move by Touch the screen and move the finger.
+All prefabs can also move by Touch the screen and move the finger (<b>MoveCanvas.cs</b>).
 The children of text number of each prefab is a key for appropriate dictionary of levels and will loaded appropraite parameters to each levels before game will start. </li>
   </p>

    <p>